maor-rozenfeld/sell-bcash/README.md

 The following exchange sites support BCash deposits:

- Exchange | Minimum Confirmations | Verification for BTC withdrawals
+ Exchange | Minimum Confirmations for BCash deposits (the less the better) | Verification required for BTC withdrawals
 ----------|-----------------------|-------------
 [Bitfinex](https://bitfinex.com/) | 20 | None
 [Bittrex](https://bittrex.com/) | 20 | Personal information and 2-step-verification is required.
 Withdrawal is limited for 3 BTC per day.